 If you don’t follow the Instagram account @museummammy, you should change that.
 With nearly a quarter million followers on that platform and a Tumblr chronicling black contemporary artists that has its own loyal fanbase, curator Kimberly Drew’s online presence and influence beyond the digital space cannot be ignored.
 As the former social media manager for the Metropolitan Museum of Art, Drew helped shape the esteemed institution’s digital presence.
 Although she’s focusing more on writing these days, Drew is still involved and visible in the creative space.
-She was recently profiled in The New York Times, and even modeled in Chromat’s New York Fashion Week show earlier this month.
+She has been profiled in The New York Times, and even modeled in Chromat’s New York Fashion Week show last year.

 ARCHITECTURE & DESIGN

 Tariq Dixon, Co-Founder of TRNK NYC

 The 2019 AIGA Design Census, a survey of American design professionals, found that only about 3 percent of interior designers are Black.
 It’s a fact that makes Tariq Dixon’s success stand out in sharp relief.
 Since 2013, when he co-founded the design studio TRNK NYC, he’s helped establish the firm as a distinct voice in home décor, and stands out for his curated offering of furniture, lighting, accessories and objects that feels both minimal and soulful at once.
 To wit: what other online design stores will let you add both a Flos table lamp and a vintage Grebo mask to your cart at the same time?